sa2c/python-oop-novice/_episodes/01-introduction.md

 ~~~
 {: .output}

-You're probably not surprised by this, but there is something very fundamental going on here.
+You're probably not at all surprised by this, but there is something very fundamental going on here.

-There is absolutely nothing we can do which will change the value of the underlying object that is referred to by the variable `a`.
+There is nothing we can do which will change the value of the underlying object that is referred to by the variable `a`.
 This kind of object is called _immutable_, it can't be changed (or _mutated_) once it has been created.
 It is created with a given value, and it keeps that same value forever.

 > ## Assignment doesn't count
 >